lart-bangor/research-assistant/docs/source/users/collecting-data.rst

 Should the participant want to keep the slider in the middle of the bar, the slider will need to be moved once and then moved back to the middle point of the bar.

 If the participant fails to move the slider, a red flag will appear **(see Figure 13)** and the participant will not be able to advance
-*(though note that some sliders provide a ‘not applicable’ tickbox, which negates the need for the user to interact with that slider).*
+*(though note that some sliders provide a ""not applicable" tickbox, which negates the need for the user to interact with that slider).*

 .. figure:: figures/figure14.png